Progress reported in contract talks between GM, union

 Tina Black, who finishes up 10-speed automatic transmissions at a GM engine and transmission factory in the Detroit suburb of Romulus, said health insurance is the most important issue to her, and she doesn’t want GM to change anything.

-The factory workers, she said, work 10-12 hours doing the same repetitive tasks, which can cause injuries.
+The factory workers, she said, work 10 to 12 hours doing the same repetitive tasks, which can cause injuries.

 “It breaks down your body,” said Black, of Garden City, Michigan.
 “In order to take care of ourselves, we need that.”